 Hearing before the select Committee on Children, Youth, and Families, U.S. House of Representatives.
 December 4, 1991.
-Testimony on hazardous seatbelt designs and truck underride hazard and 20+-year delay, urging that NHTSA finally mandate underride guards.
+Testimony on hazardous seatbelt designs and truck underride hazard and 20+year delay, urging that NHTSA finally mandate underride guards.

 (A new regulation ensued, requiring safer rear underride guards for new trailers as of Jan.
 1998.)

-Testimony in Support of Mandatory Requirements for Airbags, Hearing by U.S. Dept. of Transportation, NHTSA, in Los Angeles, November 28-29, 1983.
+Testimony in Support of Mandatory Requirements for Airbags, Hearings by U.S. Dept. of Transportation, NHTSA, in Los Angeles, November 28-29, 1983.
 Pointed out basis for implementing safety airbags, the prior needless delay, and feasible technology since 1973.

-Failures of NHTSA to Conduct Safety Defect Investigations in an Expeditious & Open Manner, U.S. House of Representatives, Subcommittee Hearings, March 1983.
+"Failures of NHTSA to Conduct Safety Defect Investigations in an Expeditious & Open Manner"

+U.S. House of Representatives, Subcommittee Hearings, March 1983.
 Noted examples of safety defect investigations that could and should have proceeded, with recommendations to improve NHTSA's defect investigation processes.

 "Seat Design and Fuel Tank Systems...
-Defect Dilemmas in Need of Attention" Safety Defects Conference, National Motor Vehicle Safety Advisory Council, DOT, Oct.
+Defect Dilemmas in Need of Attention"

+Safety Defects Conference, National Motor Vehicle Safety Advisory Council, DOT, Oct.
 1973.
-Pointed out weak seats and unsafe fuel tanks, and urged upgrade of FMVSS 207 and 301, including
+Pointed out weak seats and unsafe fuel tanks, and urged upgrade of FMVSS 207 and 301, including the need for rear-impact crash tests to evaluate seat and fuel tank performance.

 Volkswagen "Ejector Seat" Epidemic, and Pinto-Vega Fuel Tank Hazards Hearings on Amendments to Motor Vehicle Safety Act, U.S. House Subcommittee., April 1973.
-Pointed out epidemic of VW Beetle seat failures in rear impacts and need to upgrade FMVSS 207 to require rear-impact crash testing for seat evaluation, also presented Pinto-Vega-etc. fuel tank - fire case examples and the need to upgrade FMVSS 301 to require rear-impact crash testing.
+Pointed out epidemic of VW Beetle seat failures in rear impacts and need to upgrade FMVSS 207 to require rearimpact crash testing for seat evaluation, also presented Pinto-Vega-etc. fuel tank - fire case examples and the need to upgrade FMVSS 301 to require rear-impact crash testing.